-Sustainability and Corporate Governance:
+Sustainability and Corporate Governance: 3 out of 3 sessions

 Appointments and compensations: 4 out of 4 sessions

 Grupo Argos S.A., and Tresmontes Lucchetti S.A.
 (Chile).

 Pueblo de los Ninos Corporation, Pablo Tobon Uribe Hospital, Proantioquia, San Pablo Corporation, SURA Foundation, National Business Association of Colombia (ANDI -by its acronym in Spanish), Eafit University, and Javeriana University.